-Princess Kate Shares A Personal Message And Photo For a Special Cause
+Princess Kate Shares a Personal Message and Photo for a Special Cause

-Kate Middleton is 'sending love' to bereaved parents throughout Baby Loss Awareness Week.
+The Princess of Wales is “sending love” to bereaved parents throughout Baby Loss Awareness Week.

-On Tuesday, Kate released a rare personal message to commemorate the week, observed in the United Kingdom from October 9 to 15.
+Kate released a rare personal message to commemorate the week, which is observed from October 9 to 15.

-'Baby Loss Awareness Week is such an important moment to support those who have experienced the devastation of baby loss,' she said in a note posted on X. 'Sending love, strength and hope to anyone affected. #WaveofLight'
+“Baby Loss Awareness Week is such an important moment to support those who have experienced the devastation of baby loss,” she said in a note posted on X. “Sending love, strength and hope to anyone affected.”

 She signed off with a C for Catherine.

-Attached to the post was a picture of a burning candle with a label reading 'wave of light,' which refers to a worldwide movement to light candles at 7:00 p.m. local time on October 15 in recognition of those who have suffered the loss of a baby.
+Attached to the post was a picture of a burning candle with a label reading “wave of light,” which refers to a worldwide movement to light candles at 7pm local time on 15 October, in recognition of those who have suffered the loss of a baby.

 Baby Loss Awareness Week is such an important moment to support those who have experienced the devastation of baby loss.